brstuder/mkdocs/docs/projects/mkdocs-demo.md

 ### Color Coding

-In order for code blocks to display with color-coded syntax, we need to tell Mkdocs what type of content we are writing in that table by adding it to our code block.
+In order for code blocks to display with color-coded syntax, we must tell Mkdocs what type of content is being to our code block.
 In this example, we're adding color coding to an example of Python code like:

 ```py
 print("Hello, World!")
 ```

-This is written as:
+This is written by using the code or syntax shorthand in the top row of backticks that creates the code block:

 ````
 ```py